ud2330/ud2330/README.md

 <tr>
 <td width="65%">

-**Passionate about solving real-world problems through logical thinking, analytical reasoning, and practical implementation.
-With a strong interest in Data Science and Software Development, I focus on solving real-world problems through logical thinking, analytical reasoning, and practical implementation of concepts through hands-on work.**
+**Currently pursuing a Master’s in Data Science at Coimbatore Institute of Technology, with a strong interest in understanding how data-driven systems support real-world decision-making.
+Drawn to observing how systems make. decisions, optimize processes, and adapt based on patterns and usage.**

-**My journey has been shaped through project-based learning and practical implementation, where I concentrate on understanding problems deeply and refining solutions through iteration.
-I strongly believe that real learning happens when concepts are applied, tested, and improved over time.**
+**Engages in real-world projects to explore problems in depth, analyze data critically, and refine solutions through careful experimentation and consistent practice.
+Continuously seeks to expand technical expertise and apply knowledge to develop solutions that deliver measurable impact.**

 </td>